brianboyer/brianboyer.net/_src/writing-talks.md

 # [Brian Boyer](/) speaks & writes.

-I speak and write about process, product, journalism and the many jobs of a manager.
+I speak and write and lead workshops on process, product, journalism and the jobs of a manager.
 Here are some favorites.

+{% set figure = {
+  src: "/_assets/img/chicas.jpg",
+  alt: "Brian Boyer leading a Chicas Poderosas workship in 2013.",
+  caption: "Leading a <a href=\"https://chicaspoderosas.org\">Chicas Poderosas</a> workship in 2013.
+Photo by <a href=\"https://twitter.com/fiocotoseg\">Fiorella Coto Segnini</a>"
+} %}
+{% include "figure.njk" %}

 ## Speaking
 [Show your love](https://www.youtube.com/watch?v=e5IpYBldzHo), on building membership-powered newsrooms